Efficient Simulation and Calibration of the Rough Bergomi Model via Wasserstein Distance: Simulation of the rBergomi model

-In the sequel, we aim to provide a weak error bound by using the kernel approximation error.
-We start by rewriting \eqref{eq: rBergomi}-\eqref{eq: spot variance} as follows
+In this subsection, we derive a weak error bound in terms of the kernel approximation error.
+Without loss of generality, we assume interest rate $r = 0$ and $\xi_0(t)$ is bounded on $[0, T]$, and bounded away from 0.
+We start by rewriting \eqref{eq: rBergomi}-\eqref{eq: spot variance} in the form

-Let $\hat{S}_t$, $\hat{X}_t$ and $\hat{I}_t$ be the corresponding process of $S_t$, $X_t$ and $I_t$ in \eqref{eq: rBergomi 2} with $K$ replaced by $\hat{K}$.
-Observe that the term $t^{2H}$ in \eqref{eq: spot variance} corresponds to the square of the $L^2$-norm of the Volterra process $I_t$.
-For the numerical simulation, we therefore replace it by the square of the $L^2$-norm of its mSOE approximation accordingly.
-The following lemma is adapted from \cite{harms2019strong}, which bounds the weak error introduced by our approximation. \begin{lemma}[{\cite[Lemma 3]{harms2019strong}}] Let $S, \hat{S}, X, \hat{X}: [0, T] \times \Omega \to \bbR$ be continuous stochastic processes satisfying
+Let $\hat{S}_t$, $\hat{X}_t$ and $\hat{I}_t$ denote the corresponding processes in \eqref{eq: rBergomi 2} with $K$ replaced by $\hat{K}$.
+Observe that the term $t^{2H}$ in \eqref{eq: spot variance} is precisely the variance of the Volterra process $I_t$.
+So in the numerical scheme, we replace it by the square of the $L^2$-norm of its mSOE approximation.
+The following lemma, which is adapted from \cite{harms2019strong}, bounds the weak error induced by replacing $X$ with $\hat{X}$. \begin{lemma}[{\cite[Lemma 3]{harms2019strong}}] Let $S, \hat{S}, X, \hat{X}: [0, T] \times \Omega \to \bbR$ be continuous stochastic processes satisfying

 and let $f: (0, \infty) \to \bbR$ be a function such that $f\circ \exp$ is Lipschitz continuous with Lipschitz constant $L$, then there holds